DimJ99/TempleCPU/README.md

 # Phase 7: Additional Cores
 At least one more core will be added to improve parallel performance.
 4 may be a consideration but is only optional.

+# Phase 8: Updated Bus
+Given the increased data demands within the cpu, add AXI with a bridge to AHB and potentially rewrite the DMA to interface with the AXI.
+Consider adding and APB to reduce the hardware requirements for lower speed peripherals while keeping AHB for higher speed peripherals such as potential later accelerators we may add.

 # Our Cache is on time and ahead of time
 zero cache misses